samdark/yiifeed/README.md

 You can use `rbac/assign` to assign roles to users:

 ```
-yii rbac/assign admin 3
+yii rbac/assign admin alex
-yii rbac/assign moderator 5
+yii rbac/assign moderator boris
 ```

-Will assign admin role to user with id=3 and moderator role to user with id=5.
+Will assign admin role to user with username=alex and moderator role to user with username=boris.